 Be aware that you can only choose to do one way at a time.
-If you choose the hard way, it will install the kernel driver, which will prevent you from doing it the easy way.
+If you choose the hard way, it will install the kernel driver, which will prevent you from doing it the easy way without uninstalling the driver first.

 The easy way is to use 'pure Python 3' and Pillow library to draw to the display from within Python.
 This is great for showing text, stats, images etc that you design yourself.
-If you want to do that, skip this page and go to the Python install/usage page
+If you want to do that, skip this page and go to the Python Setup page.